Time Line of Events

-This time line of the history of the trans and intersex movement in Africa emerged through the grassroots experiences and memories of the contributing African activists and organisations.
-It is often updated with new stories and the time line is continually growing, but all the contributions fall within the date period 1992 - 2016, a time before the inception of the African trans and intersex movement as it is known today.
+This timeline of the histories of the trans and intersex movements in Africa emerged through the grassroots experiences and memories of the contributing African activists and organisations.
+It is often updated with new stories and the timeline is continually growing.

 • COMMUNITY – A person’s contribution, experience or accomplishment